Pochaev city, Ukraine (Pochaiv)

 Author: Evgeny Gutyar

-Pochaev is known all over Ukraine and abroad for the Holy Dormition Pochaev Lavra, the second largest Orthodox monastery of Ukraine after Kiev-Pechyorsk Lavra.
-The monastery is standing on the hill of about 50 meters over Pochaev city.
+The town of Pochaiv is known all over Ukraine and abroad for the Holy Dormition Pochaiv Lavra, the second largest Orthodox monastery in Ukraine after Kyiv-Pechyorsk Lavra.
+The monastery stands on a 50 meter hill above Pochaiv.
+This monastery is rich in old wall paintings, sculptures and ornaments.

 The monastery was first time mentioned in written sources in 1527.
-But according to the local tradition it was founded in 13th century by several monks who left Kiev monastery during the Mongol invasion.
-In 1712 Russian Tsar Peter the Great visited Pochaev monastery several times together with Feofan Prokopovich (Russian Orthodox Church reformer).
+But, according to local tradition, it was founded in the 13th century by monks who left the Kyiv monastery during the Mongol invasion.

 Pochaev city, Ukraine photos